nakabonne/pbgopy/README.md

 pbgopy serve
 ```

 Populate the address of the host where the above process is running into the `PBGOPY_SERVER` environment variable.
-Then execute `pbgopy copy` to put the data entered in STDIN into the server.
+Then put the data entered in STDIN into the server with:

 ```bash
 export PBGOPY_SERVER=http://host.xz:9090
 pbgopy copy <foo.png
 ```

-Run `pbgopy paste` on the device you want to gain:
+Paste it on another device with:

 ```bash
 export PBGOPY_SERVER=http://host.xz:9090